berkayurun/Gridly/README.md

 ## Gridly
 Gridly creates grids from Last.fm listening history.
-It creates different sized collages for your top albums, artists or songs.
+It creates collages for your top albums, artists or songs.

+You can configure it to create different sized collages, print item names and additionally exclude artists.

 ![alt text](./examples/Album.jpeg)